Steelcase Think Review

 Value

 The Think offers pretty great value for the price tag.
-It falls smack dab in the middle of the most and least expensive options in our test suite and doesn't fall too far behind our top performers in its overall score.
+It falls close to the middle of the most and least expensive options in our test suite and doesn't fall too far behind our top performers in its overall score.
 It is important to note that our shorter testers found this chair was not as comfortable as our taller testers, which can weigh heavily on the overall value.

 Conclusion

-The Steelcase Think is an office chair that offers average comfort and adjustability at an affordable price.
-While it may not be highly adjustable, it is straightforward to assemble.
-It is made up of durable materials, ensuring that even though the price tag comes cheap, it is not cheaply made.
-The Think is a solid chair.
-Its comfort level depends heavily on the size of the user and their preference for lumbar support.
-If you are the kind of person that enjoys aggressive lumbar support and happens to be a bit taller, this chair is a great option at a fair price.
+The Steelcase Think offers good comfort and adjustability at a reasonable price for a well-respected name.
+While it may not be the most adjustable, it is straightforward to assemble and well-made.
+Its comfort level depends heavily on the user's size and preference for lumbar support, but if you are the kind of person that enjoys aggressive lumbar support and happens to be a bit taller, this chair is a great option at a fair price.